Sean Combs: 2010–2013: Diddy – Dirty Money and acting

-2014–present: MMM (Money Making Mitch), No Way Out 2, and "Love"
+2014–2017: MMM and Bad Boy Anniversaries

 On February 26, 2014, Combs premiered "Big Homie", featuring Rick Ross and French Montana, as the first single from his mixtape MMM (Money Making Mitch), which was originally scheduled to be released that year.
 The song was released for digital download on March 24, and two days later the trailer for the music video was released.
 The full version of the music video was released on March 31.
 Combs used his former stage name Puff Daddy for the album.
 MMM was released as a free mixtape album of 12 tracks on November 4, 2015.
-In 2014 Combs and Guy Gerber announced that their joint album 11 11 would be available for free download.
-A new single called "Finna Get Loose" featuring Combs and Pharrell Williams was released on June 29, 2015.
+In July 2014, Combs and Israeli record producer Guy Gerber released the collaborative album 11:11 as a free download.
+On June 29, 2015, Combs released the single "Finna Get Loose", which featured vocals and production by Pharrell Williams.

-In July 2015, Bad Boy Entertainment artist Gizzle told the press that she is collaborating with Combs on what she describes as his last album, titled No Way Out 2, a sequel to his 1997 debut.
+In July 2015, Bad Boy Entertainment signee Gizzle told the press that she was collaborating with Combs on the ultimately-cancelled album No Way Out 2, a sequel to his 1997 debut.
 She describes the music as unique: "The mindset is to just be classic and to be epic.
 And to really live up to that ... we know it's a tall order, but we welcome the challenge."
-In April 2016, Combs announced that after this last album and tour, he plans to retire from the music industry to focus on acting.
+In April 2016, Combs announced that after this album and its accompanying tour, he planned to retire from the music industry to focus on acting.

-On May 20 and 21, 2016, Combs launched a tour of Bad Boy Records' biggest names to celebrate the 20th anniversary of the label.
+On May 20, 2016, Combs launched a tour of Bad Boy Records' biggest names to celebrate the 20th anniversary of the label.
 The documentary Can't Stop, Won't Stop: A Bad Boy Story, covering the two shows at the Barclays Center in Brooklyn as well as behind-the-scenes events, was released on June 23, 2017.
 The show toured to an additional twenty venues across the United States and Canada.